 A sleeping volcano in Akan Mashu National Park

-From here on it will be a full course of Hokkaido nature.
-One place of interest in this stunning national park, one of the oldest in Hokkaido, is a sleeping volcano located between two stunning lakes, known as Mount Io (“Sulfur Mountain”) in Japanese and Atosanupuri (“Naked Mountain”) in the Ainu language.
-As the names suggest, this is a stoic, bare volcano with a peculiar color and a distinctive smell.
+Your journey truly begins on the second day.
+From here on it will be a full course of Hokkaido nature, a highlight of your japan tour.
+One place of interest in this stunning national park, one of the oldest in winter hokkaido, is a sleeping volcano located between two stunning lakes, known as Mount Io (“Sulfur Mountain”) in Japanese and Atosanupuri (“Naked Mountain”) in the Ainu language.
+As the names suggest, this is a stoic, bare volcano with a peculiar color and a distinctive smell, offering a unique sight on your japan tour.
+After a thought-provoking day learning about this magnificent volcano, you will be staying at an atmospheric Japanese inn with hot springs, perfect for a winter hokkaido escape.
+This part of your japan tour truly showcases the raw beauty of winter hokkaido.

 – Atmospheric inn with natural “onsen” hot springs.